-What do you say to people who are afraid of sounding stupid or believe that no one cares about what they have to say?
+What do you say to people afraid of sounding stupid or believing no one cares about what they have to say?

-Jeff Goldblatt: That’s all fear and it’s ok to have fear.
+That’s all fear, and it’s ok to have fear.

 But, as Mr. Zig Ziglar said, “failure’s an event, not a person.”